ozelentok/dotfiles/README.txt

   $ sudo su
   $ echo '<username> = "<username>"' > /etc/samba/smbusers

-NOTE: when mounting partitions use the "sambashare" group as the mountpoint's group.
+Note: when mounting partitions use the "sambashare" group as the mountpoint's group.

 Auto-mount partitions
 =====================